Mahin556/K8S-artifects/Cluster/commands.md

-kubectl api-versions              # List versions kubectl get all -A                # All resources in all namespaces kubectl get all
+kubectl api-versions              # List versions kubectl get all -A                # All resources in all namespaces kubectl get all kubectl api-resources | grep -i TYPE kubectl delete --all -A/--all-namespaces
 ```
 ### References
 - https://spacelift.io/blog/kubernetes-cheat-sheet